 - Other things that our early ancestors may have eaten like grubs and insects

-The Paleo diet is designed to avoid the following foods:
+- The Paleo diet focuses on avoiding the following foods:

 - All grains, including quinoa, corn, soy, oats and rice